odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 - the cataloguing of your digital landscape typically involves many different techniques since there are many choices of technologies typically deployed.
 These techniques expose inconsistencies in naming, formats and detail.
 It is also possible that the same resource is catalogued multiple times.
 Ths is why the lineage architecture includes [stewardship](#lineage-stewardship) to reconcile these differences.

-- Processing engines either produce no dynamic lineage information (this is the most common) or it is formatted in a unique proprietary format that needs to be transformed before it can be linked with the equivalent information from another processing engine.
+- Processing engines either produce no dynamic lineage information (this is the most common) or produce lineage information formatted in a unique proprietary format that needs to be transformed before it can be linked with the equivalent information from another processing engine.

 - When dynamic lineage information is captured, it produces a huge amount of data, much of which is of low value, or only valuable for a short period of time.
 It needs to be actively pruned to prevent it from overwhelming the digital landscape.